-Currently there are 189 staff members in INAPI and 10587 external experts.
-The search and examination team consists of 110-128 professionals who are proficient in the patent examination reports, in all technical areas.
+Currently there are 189-187 staff members in INAPI and 105-108 external experts.
+The search and examination team consists of 129-132 professionals who are proficient in the patent examination reports, in all technical areas.
 The internal Examination Department Structure considers 5 technical areas, namely: Pharmaceuticals, Industrial Chemistry, Biotechnology, Mechanical and Electrics, hence allowing INAPI to cover all the technical areas.
 This number is expected to be increased in the near future, as new professionals will be recruited to accomplish new challenges.
-In this regard, external experts have just been incorporated and are to begin the training program.
-This increases the staff in 10%, approximately.
+In this regard, external expertsnew professionals -have just been incorporated and are to begin the training program.

 The annual training program that it is yearly conducted in INAPI considers both the technical and lingual training for the examiners.
 These considerations allow INAPI's technical staff to maintain both technical and language qualifications, mainly in the English language, although some examiners have knowledge of the German and French language.
-Indeed, all of our experts, both internal and external have at minimum an intermediate level of English, and of those, 7080% have an advanced level of this language.
+Indeed, all of our experts, both internal and external have at minimum an intermediate level of English, and of those, 80% have an advanced level of this language.

-Also, almost 50% of this technical staff has postgraduate studies, the majority of which have masters degrees and PhDs in their respective technical areas.
+Also, almost 50% of this technical staff has postgraduate studies, the majority of which have Masters Degrees and PhDs in their respective technical areas.

-With regard to professional experience, about 45% of our team has at least 10 years of experience in conducting search and examination patentability reports.
+With regard to professional experience, over 50% of our team has at least 10 years of experience in conducting search and examination patentability reports.

-bii) The Patents Division comprises a Processing Administration Unit, which is conformed by administrative staff.
+ii) The Patents Division comprises a Processing Administration Unit, which is conformed by administrative staff.
 The purpose of this unit is to support the Patents Division in the management and handling of the administrative work.
 This staff has both experience and knowledge of the PCT system.